Is Spofford Lake a variable level lake?

+Yes.
 Spofford Lake’s water level is controlled by a spillway or dam on Canal Road.
 The top right corner of the concrete abutment of the spillway is 718' above sea level.
-At the agreed upon summer water level of 716 feet 10 inches, lake level is 14" below the top of the abutment.
+The Board of Selectmen is responsible for setting Spofford Lake’s water levels.
+The Summer water level is 716 feet 10 inches or 14 inches below the spillway abutment.
+The Winter/Off-Season is 715 feet 6 inches or 30" below the spillway abutment.

 How is the Lake water level managed?